AvaIre/docs/heroku-guide.md

 Add a new job, and set the command to `./update.sh`.
 You can change the other settings to your preference.

-<a name="hosting-from-source-avaire-deploy-backstroke"></a>
+<a name="hosting-from-source-avaire-deploy-pull"></a>
-#### Updating with Backstroke
+#### Updating with Pull App
 > {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.
 This option is recommended if you want to manually review changes before updating.

-Once deployment is successful, go to [backstroke.co](https://backstroke.co/) and login with GitHub.
+Once deployment is successful, install the [Pull App](https://github.com/apps/pull) and login with GitHub.

-Click on **Create Link** and give your link a nice name.

-For the Upstream fill in: `avaire/avaire`, and choose the master branch.

-Choose One fork, and fill in your username with the forked repo.
-For example: Macley-Kun/avaire, with the branch master.

-Click on Save.
-You can click on Resync to manually start synching the upstream repo, with your fork.
-Any commits that are merged into the upstream, will come as a pull request from backstrokebot to your fork.
-If you would like to update to the latest version, you only have to merge the pull request by going to your fork from time to time, click on **Merge pull request**, followed by clicking on **Confirm merge**, in less then a minute, Heroku will pick up the changes and re-deploy.
+You can choose to install on all repositories or only selected repositories.
+It's recommended you install on select repositories to keep things organized; In this case, check **Only select repositories** and select your fork.

+When you've selected your repository to install in, click **Install**.

+Your fork should automatically update and merge with your repository.
+You can edit the `pull.yml` config in the `.github` directory to your preference.
+For example, if you don't want Pull to auto merge updates and you want to manually review them, you can change the `autoMerge` option from `true` to `false`.

 <a name="hosting-from-source-avaire-deploy-note"></a>
 #### Small note